danbee/danbarber.me/_posts/2018-01-21-building-a-keyboard.markdown

 The first thing I needed to do was to clip and lube the stabilisers.
-Cherry stabilisers can feel mushy and change the feel of the keys unless they are modded by [clipping two little plastic parts off the bottom of the inserts].
+Cherry stabilisers can feel mushy and change the feel of the keys unless they are modded by [clipping two little plastic parts off the bottom of the inserts](https://youtu.be/C6hPoe3srcw).
 Lubricating them helps to reduce their influence on the key feel even more.
 I used some Krytox lube that I ordered from [Techkeys.us] for this, putting a thin coat on the stems and on the stabilising wires where they contact the plastic parts.

 Once the stabilisers were mounted onto the PCB I started placing the switches in the plate, starting with the four corners so I could get the plate and PCB